Retail Pricing Strategies: Strange Things Happening With Australian Retail Prices 📠

 Price elasticity is currently one of the best methods of understanding customer responses to line item changes.
 However, price elasticity will only give you one view of how online shoppers respond to different price points.
-Many major retailers are now combining price elasticity with several other measures and indicators of customer response (not necessarily data driven) to act as lead indicators of traffic change over time.
+Many major retailers are now combining price elasticity with several other measures and indicators of customer response (not necessarily data-driven) to act as lead indicators of traffic change over time.

-If you are thinking a basic price optimisation is your silver bullet solution to drive better online retail pricing strategies, you’ll probably end up losing hard earned margin and price perception; especially if your competitors are optimising their retail prices at a more granular, line item level across multiple segments.
+If you are thinking a basic price optimisation is your silver bullet solution to drive better online retail pricing strategies, you’ll probably end up losing hard-earned margin and price perception.
+Especially if your competitors are optimising their retail prices at a more granular, line-item level across multiple segments.

-It’ll only takes a matter of days before your teams begin to react to competitive price pressure, especially if they are relying on inflexible pricing structures and optimisations.
+It’ll only take a matter of days before your teams begin to react to competitive price pressure, especially if they are relying on inflexible pricing structures and optimisations.
 Don’t be surprised to find that your teams have been using deep discounts and random promotions and deals to win new business from frustrated customers actually looking for more personalised offers.
-Don’t be surprised when your online competitors start winning high value customers willing to make impulse purchases and big-ticket purchases because they invested more time, care and resources into their online pricing retail strategies and internal IT and pricing capabilities.
+Don’t be surprised when your online competitors start winning high-value customers willing to make impulse purchases and big-ticket purchases because they invested more time, care and resources into their online pricing retail strategies and internal IT and pricing capabilities.

 Bringing advanced price practices together requires investment in a sophisticated pricing capability, dedicated team resources and an aligned pricing culture.
 It takes to 2-3 years to fix up a reactive cost-plus pricing culture as teams work at cross purposes to figure out how customers really value their products.